List of accidents and incidents involving military aircraft (1955–1959): 1958

-A USAF Lockheed T-33A-1-LO Shooting Star, 56-1604, from RAF Alconbury and a RAF English Electric Canberra T.4, WT477, letting down into RAF Wyton, Huntingdonshire, collide in mid-air and come down c.
+A USAF Lockheed T-33A-1-LO Shooting Star, 56-1604, from RAF Alconbury and an RAF English Electric Canberra T.4, WT477, letting down into RAF Wyton, Huntingdonshire, collide in mid-air and come down c.
 5 miles from Alconbury, killing all crew of both aircraft.
 The T-33 had just overshot at Alconbury when the collision occurred at c.
 1,400 feet.
 The Canberra impacted in a cornfield near the village of Bishop Norton, near Brigg, Lincolnshire.
 In a separate accident c.
 10 minutes later, an airmen 2nd class mechanic, Vernon L. Morgan, with no flight training, makes an unauthorized take-off from RAF Alconbury in a B-45A-5-NA Tornado bomber, 47-046, of the 86th Bomb Squadron, 47th Bomb Wing, crashes three minutes later, the wreckage blocking the British Railways Eastern Division Edinburgh – King's Cross mainline at Abbots Ripton.